rswinkle/sdl_img/README.md

 scrolling plane.
 Animated GIF thumbnails are generated from the first frame.
 You can use the arrows and mouse and scrollwheel to move around and select an image but if you're a vim user you'll feel right at home.
+Note the basic controls above are based on scancode (ie what you see on the physical key, what the hardware actually sends, not any custom layout you have in software) while the Thumbmode controls are based on keycode and do respect your layout (otherwise you lose all that vim muscle memory).
+This is irrelevant to most people but for people like myself who use Dvorak and *don't* change the default Vim keybinds so HJKL are JCVP physically.

 | Thumbmode Controls      | Description |
 | --------------------    |-------------|